mayngo-net/mayngo-net.github.io/index.markdown

 - Shortlisted for the 2021 Wheeler Centre [The Next Chapter award](https://www.wheelercentre.com/next-chapter/meet-the-2021-writers/) for a crime fiction manuscript

 - Recipient of the _Kill Your Darlings_ [2021 New Critic Award](https://www.killyourdarlings.com.au/2020/12/announcing-kyds-2021-new-critic-may-ngo/), focusing on translated literature.
-I answered 5 questions for [_Liminal_ magazine](https://www.liminalmag.com/5-questions/may-ngo) about this Award
+I answered 5 questions for [_Liminal_](https://www.liminalmag.com/5-questions/may-ngo) about this Award

 - One of the recipients of the _Sydney Review of Books_ [2021 JUNCTURE Fellowship Program](https://sydneyreviewofbooks.com/juncture2021/) for book critics